AdriQD/OutOfDistribution-CSDNN/README.md

 All information and details can be found in the article []()

 ## REPO structure
 The git contains all the main codes used for the article realization.
-The **model** file is in a python notebook format, to make its use and understanding handier; model and other utilities are just provided in the **utils** folder.
-Last, in the folder **article model**, the model used throghout all the experiment is provided.
+In the **AttentionModel** file, the whole train (valid)-test of the models is provided in a python notebook, to make its use and understanding handier; the model class and other utilities can be found in the **/utils**.
+Last, in the folder **/article model**, a .ph file of the model used throghout all the experiment is provided.

 ## Dependencies